Tie, bow tie and buttonhole: our test of the Cinabre brand

 Advice

 My opinion has changed profoundly over the years.
-Now, I see in the bow tie an elegant joy that brings an incomparable twist to a classic outfit.
-While I would not hesitate to wear it a little more often on Fridays for example, Alexandre would advise wearing it for beautiful events and special occasions (not necessarily a wedding but also to please your girlfriend by inviting her to the restaurant).
+Now, I see in the bow tie an elegant joyfulness that brings an incomparable twist to a classic outfit.
+While I would not hesitate to wear it a little more often on Fridays for example, Alexandre would advise wearing it for beautiful events and special occasions (not necessarily a wedding but also to please your girlfriend by inviting her to a restaurant).
 The rest is in your hands.
 Or rather on your neck.

 Or incidentally on a pile of books.